Start 7-day free trial

 Logging into a banking app using biometric fingerprint scan

-Securely authorise payments
+Securely authorise payments with biometrics

 You can make open banking payments with biometrics using third-party providers.
 Some TPPs use verification with biometrics to confirm open banking payments directly.
 Instead of adding their PIN or password, users can approve payment with their fingerprint or facial scan, adding an extra layer of security and convenience.
 It’s more secure than making contactless payments with a card and is how we protect payments on Atoa from chargebacks.